TplusA/Streamplayer/README.md

 ## Stream meta data

-Any meta data such as artist, title, album name, stream name are sent together with the <tt>de.tahifi.Streamplayer.Playback.NowPlaying</tt> signal.
-In case the meta data has changed during playback (as is the case with many internet radio stations), a <tt>de.tahifi.Streamplayer.Playback.MetaDataChanged</tt>
+Any meta data such as artist, title, album name, stream name are sent with the
+<tt>de.tahifi.Streamplayer.Playback.MetaDataChanged</tt> signal.
+In case the
+meta data changes during playback (as is frequently the case with many internet radio stations), a <tt>de.tahifi.Streamplayer.Playback.MetaDataChanged</tt>
-signal containing all meta data is sent.
+signal containing all meta data is sent again.

 > **Note:** Cover art (pictures showing the album cover or optical medium) is
 >     _not_ handled directly by _streamplayer_ since this is a topic complex